Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

 Keep calm and build on!
-Explore the nuts of bolts of nature’s strong and stable structures, and construct a masterpiece of your own.
+Explore the nuts and bolts of nature’s strong and stable structures, and construct a masterpiece of your own.
 But don’t forget…nature’s forces are at work so make sure your structure can endure.
 Discover how birds build long-lasting nests and why beavers are the ultimate engineers.
 Strap on your tool belt and let’s get building!

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)